rpellerin/dotfiles/README.md

 sudo dpkg-reconfigure unattended-upgrades

+# tumbler-plugins-extra is to get Thunar to show video thumbnails
 # An alternative to autojump is z: https://github.com/rupa/z
 # xss-lock is for auto locking session after 2 minutes of inactivity
 # vim-gtk3 for clipboard support